premsg1610/TATA-CLiQ-Clone/README.md

 - GitHub is managed by Prem.

 - The Landing Page, footer is designed & all pages functioned by Prem.

 - The Searchbar, sign in dropdown and navbar is designed and functioned by Ashok.

-- Women's page,Checkout page and filter is designed & functioned by Shipra.
+- Women's page, Checkout page and filter is designed & functioned by Shipra.

 - Men's page and Bag designed & functioned by Sunil.

-- Product details , mobile and payment details page  is designed & functioned by Chetan.
+- Product details, mobile and payment details page is designed & functioned by Chetan.

 ## Learning :-